Friend knitting machines

 FRIEND knitting machine #2:

-FRIEND knitting machine #3:
+FRIEND machine #3: Friend F-103

-This model has probably the most funky looking carriage together with all other super-vintage features mentioned above.
+This model has probably the most funky-looking carriage, together with all other super-vintage features mentioned above.

-I was able to (after LOTS of Internet digging) to find a manual for this model and it appears that this machine appeared on the market in 1955.
+I was able to (after LOTS of Internet digging) to find a manual for this model, and it appears that this machine appeared on the market in 1955.
 Its model number is Friend F-103.

-The machine below is shown without the needlebed extension plates unlike the two above.
+The machine below is shown without the needlebed extension plates, unlike the two above.
 However, they were probably just removed because the manual shows how to attach them.

 FRIEND knitting machine #4: